rhiot/rhiot/docs/readme.md

 > making all data on the location/course/velocity of the sensors available to be queried on TCP port 2947 of the host computer.
 > GPSD is everywhere in mobile embedded systems.
 It underlies the map service on Android phones.
 > It's ubiquitous in drones, robot submarines, and driverless cars.
 It's increasingly common in recent generations of manned aircraft,
-> marine navigation systems, and military vehicles."
+> marine navigation systems, and military vehicles.

 #### Maven dependency